Berbass/dateout-java/README.md

   - ...
 - Validates extracted dates to ensure they are meaningful.
 - Provides test cases to verify functionality.
-- ⚠️ Dates can not always be extracted correctly, especially when the text is ambiguous or contains multiple date formats.
+- ⚠️ Dates can not always be extracted correctly, especially when the date format is ambiguous.

 ## Prerequisites